This post contains affiliate links.

 Want to do things the Marie Kondo way?

 - What to Do When New Year’s Resolutions Fail

 - The Power of Positive Thinking

 - How to Fake Being Happy…Until you Actually Are

 - How to Overcome a Bad Day

 PIN THIS POST:

-Disclosure: this post on what I will let go of in 2018 contains affiliate links.
+Disclosure: this post on what I will let go of next year contains affiliate links.
 This means if you make a purchase, I will receive a small commission.
 This does not affect the price you pay.